ashworks1706/SparkyAI/README.md

    ```

 3. **Add API Keys:**
-   Update `config.json` with API keys for Google Search, Discord, and ASU webhooks.
+   Add `config.json` with API keys for Google Search, Discord, and ASU webhooks.
+   Add `clientsecret.json` with for GoogleSheet API.

-4. **Run the Bot:**
+5. **Run the Bot:**
    Start the bot locally:
    ```bash
    python main.py
    ```

-5. **Host on Replit:**
-   Follow Replit hosting guidelines for deployment.

 ---